anquanscan/sec-tools/README.md

 [Layla](https://github.com/mthf0/Layla): BETA: Layla - recon tool for bug bounty
 [Passwords](https://github.com/ducn1806/Passwords): Final project for R course at Hult, conducting an analysis about whether cybersecurity is still a business problem, specifically about passwords.
 [CRLFsuite](https://github.com/Nefcore/CRLFsuite): The most powerful CRLF injection (HTTP Response Splitting) scanner.
 [cariddi](https://github.com/edoardottt/cariddi): Take a list of domains, crawl urls and scan for endpoints, secrets, api keys, file extensions, tokens and more
+[psploit](https://github.com/colorblindpentester/psploit): psploit - bash script for using PRET with a lot of IP addresses in the row.